Prince Henry Cliff Walk (Between Katoomba and Leura)

 The track was established to help boost local tourism and to serve a public need after years of economic depression in the early 1930s.

-Since its inception, the Prince Henry Cliff Walk has grown into one of the most iconic hikes in the Blue Mountains.
+Since its inception, the Prince Henry Cliff Walk has evolved into one of the most iconic hikes in the Blue Mountains.

-We’re going to discuss the walk in the following four sections:
+We’re going to discuss the walk along the following four sections:

 1. Katoomba Falls and Katoomba Cascades